wangyongcong/pixpad/README.md

 Sparrow
 ====
 A multi-threading software renderer.
-- C/S model and communicate by asynchronous command queue.
+- C/S mode and communicate by asynchronous command queue.
 - Programmable pipeline with multi-threading support.
 Vertex & fragment shading run in parallel to speed up.
 - Flexible and easy-to-use material system.
 - Depth test